HemruChamuditha/HemruChamuditha/README.md

 </p>

-- I’m currently learning **Selenium, TestNG, and test automation frameworks**.
+- I’m currently learning **Selenium and test automation frameworks**.

 - All of my projects are available at https://www.linkedin.com/in/hemru-chamuditha/.